Alpine-DAV/ascent/src/docs/sphinx/BuildingAlpine.rst

 .. ############################################################################

-Building Alpine
+Building Ascent
 =================

 Overview
 --------

-Alpine uses CMake for its build system.
+Ascent uses CMake for its build system.
-Building Alpine creates two separate libraries:
+Building Ascent creates two separate libraries:

-    * libalpine : a version for execution on a single node
+    * libascent : a version for execution on a single node
-    * libalpine_par : a version for distributed memory parallel
+    * libascent_par : a version for distributed memory parallel

-The CMake variable( ENABLE_MPI ON | OFF ) controls the building the parallel version of Alpine and included proxy-apps.
+The CMake variable( ENABLE_MPI ON | OFF ) controls the building the parallel version of Ascent and included proxy-apps.

 The build dependencies vary according to which pipelines and proxy-applications are desired.
 For a minimal build with no parallel components, the following are required: